tct-gaming/yaw/farming/kavat-dna.md

 * Sol-Battery Widget
 * Cross-Matrix Widget

-The Sol-Battery widget gives you inifinte scans and the Cross-Matrix widget allows each scan to have a potential to count as two scans.
+The Sol-Battery widget gives you infinite scans and the Cross-Matrix widget allows each scan to have a potential to count as two scans.
 NOTE: If for some reason after several runs you fail to get any DNA using this scanner, switch to your normal one.
 This could possibly be a bug within the game or just really bad RNG.

 And that's it!
 Good luck on your Kavat DNA farming Tenno!